test-ais-java/quarkus_jdbi/README.md

 You should see confirmation that postgres started

-# Creat Fruit ( sample entity ) table inside the postgres
+# Create Fruit ( sample entity ) table inside the postgres

 Connect to `adminer` : `http://localhost:18080/`